Meeker Massacre: Background

 In 1879, the Ute Reservation included most of western Colorado and in 1868 had been granted the Utes for their "absolute and undisturbed use and occupation" by a Treaty.
 The Treaty also stated that the U.S. government would prevent any persons from trespassing on Ute lands without authorization.
 However, in the 1870s miners encroached upon the Ute Reservation.
 There was little effort by the U.S. to prevent the encroachment.
 From 1875 to early fall 1879, members of the 9th Cavalry were the only Army troops near the Reservation.
 By 1879, most of the 9th Cavalry troops were fighting Apaches in New Mexico in Victorio's War, and only two troops were stationed in Colorado.
 K Troop was escorting surveyors who were marking the Colorado-Utah border.
 D Troop patrolled between Fort Lewis and Fort Garland.

 In 1878, Nathan Meeker was appointed United States (US) Indian Agent at the White River Ute Indian Reservation, on the western side of the Continental Divide, near the present day town of Meeker, Colorado.
-He received this appointment, although he lacked experience with Native Americans.
+He received this appointment even though he lacked experience with Native Americans.
 While living among the Ute, Meeker tried to impose his policy of religious and farming reforms, but they were used to a hunter-gatherer lifestyle with seasonal bison hunting, as opposed to one which would require them to settle on a particular piece of land.
 In addition to forcing agriculture on the White River Utes, Meeker had been attempting to convert the White River Utes to Christianity.
 He angered the Utes by plowing a field they used to graze and race horses.

 In addition, Frederick Walker Pitkin, the recently elected Governor of Colorado, had campaigned on a theme of "The Utes Must Go!"
 The Governor, other local politicians, and settlers made exaggerated claims against the Utes in their efforts to evict them from Colorado.